The Lloyd House Wednesday Night Salon WEEKLY

 We need foods, not just any foods, but healthy nutrient-dense foods to live.

 I have always held the belief that if you believed in something and held it to be true then sacrifice would be required.
 That belief caused me to put everything on the line, my family, my wealth, my earnings, my life energy.
 Sadly, I find I have little to nothing left to offer in helping to change local food policy.
 It seems my time has come to move on.
-Extraction complet
+Extraction complete.

 A recent life event, the dissolution of my marriage taught me a lot.
 It turns out that my wife had subsidized my volunteerism in the local food movement and allowed me to charge "competitive" pricing for the farm's food.
 Without her steady, reliable, substantial income, volunteering and farming have now become an expensive hobby.
 She and other farm spouses like her are the unsung heroes of the local food movement.
 I was working a full-time job at the same time.
-I'll count myself as an unsung hero, t
+I'll count myself as an unsung hero, too.

-Extraction without insertion is not sustaina
+Extraction without insertion is not sustainable.

 Personally, I feel it is time for me to replenish myself, and heal the damages of this fifteen-year leaching process.
-I intend to use this low time to springboard into a new perspective of how we are truly going to change this extractive process we call Consumerism, The American Way, Manifest Density or "I got m
+I intend to use this low time to springboard into a new perspective of how we are truly going to change this extractive process we call Consumerism, The American Way, Manifest Density or "I got mine".

-As we watch our once favorite organic/local food companies fall or join the commonly accepted path to profitability (bigger is better) and the increasing pressure from the food industry under the guise of food safety, we need to ask ourselves these ques
+As we watch our once favorite organic/local food companies fall or join the commonly accepted path to profitability (bigger is better) and the increasing pressure from the food industry under the guise of food safety, we need to ask ourselves these questions:

-Who says that cheapest is best
+Who says that cheapest is best?

 Do we really know what food costs?

-re we brave enough to ask?
+Are we brave enough to ask?

-e care enough to know?
+Do we care enough to know?

-grandchildren going to curse our luxuries, when they cannot even pursue the necessities?
+Are our grandchildren going to curse our luxuries, when they cannot even pursue the necessities?

-I am now surrounded by small farm families who cannot even pursue the necessities.
+Sadly, I am now surrounded by small farm families who cannot even pursue the necessities.
 Every cheaper, more convenient purchase a consumer makes that is not local, puts these necessities farther and farther from their grasp.

-armers who feed us and those who work beside them are the ones who have gone without.
+The farmers who feed us and those who work beside them are the ones who have gone without.

-thy farmer.
+Feed thy farmer.

-Tim Wightman
+-- Tim Wightman

 LETTERS:

-• From Bill Messer, Weekly Reader and expert in arts censorship.
+- From Bill Messer, Weekly Reader and expert in arts censorship.

-• From Mr. G. on last week's presentation on Kangen water
+- From Mr. G. on last week's presentation on Kangen water

 On Censorshipo of Art